jarusll/the-logs/index.md

 Turns out I like profiling.
 Getting frame graphs up and looking at performance bottlenecks, i like it.

-Been using obsidian alot at work.
+Been using obsidian a lot at work.

 Good day